ral-facilities/datagateway-api/README.md

 To run the unit test use `nox -s unit_tests`, and to run the integration tests use `nox -s integration_tests` The repository contains a variety of tests, to test the functionality of the API works as intended, for convenience and quicker action runs these are additionally split into the unit and integration tests.
-The tests are split into 3 main sections: non-backend specific (testing features such as the date handler), ICAT backend tests (containing tests for backend specific components, including tests for the different types of endpoints) and Database Backend tests (like the ICAT backend tests, but covering only the most used aspects of the API).
+The tests are split into 2 main sections: non Python ICAT specific (testing features such as the date handler) and python ICAT tests (containing tests for the specific components, including tests for the different types of endpoints).

 The configuration file (`config.yaml`) contains two options that will be used during the testing of the API.
 Set `test_user_credentials` and `test_mechanism` appropriately for your test environment, using `config.yaml.example` as a reference.
 The tests require a